-Figure 5 also indicates that most of the highest maturity levels show some variations compared to PIR 1/2018 and PIR 2/2022.
-Again, "Planning stage", "Feasibility stage" and "CBA" show particularly high maturity grades.
-The low maturity level of "land acquisition", "Detailed Design" and "EIA" is plausible as well, as this issue tends to be long-lasting and complicated in many projects.
-All these parameters show slightly lower results in relative terms, than the ones presented in the PIR 2/2021.
+Figure 5 also shows that compared to PIR 1/2018 and PIR 1/2022 "Planning stage", "Feasibility stage", and "CBA" present higher maturity grades.
+The low maturity level of "land acquisition", "Detailed Design", and "EIA" is plausible as well, as this issue tends to be long-lasting and complicated in many projects.
+All these parameters show slightly lower results in relative terms, than the ones presented in the PIR 1/2022.

-On the other hand, the "Final project approval by relevant governmental & administrative authorities" increased compared to PIR 2/2021 and reached the level of 36%.
-A cross-check with the planned start-date of the projects with a lower maturity level reveals that about 39% of these projects have indeed not started yet (related to the reference date 31.12.2021); pending final decisions by the authorities are therefore plausible.
+On the other hand, the "Final project approval by relevant governmental & administrative authorities" increased compared to PIR 1/2022 and reached the level of 40%.
+A cross-check with the planned start-date of the projects with a lower maturity level reveals that about 25% of these projects have indeed not started yet (related to the reference date 31.12.2022); pending final decisions by the authorities are therefore plausible.